 Multiple clinical studies have analyzed association of levels of vitamin A (retinol) with cancer risk.
 Levels of Vitamin A (retinol) were positively associated with risk of prostate cancer, as examined in large numbers of cancer patients.
-This indicates that use of excessive vitamin supplements to support health and well being may not necessarily add much value to us and could have a potential to cause harm.
+This indicates that use of excessive vitamin supplements intake to support health and well being may not necessarily add much value to us and could have a potential to cause harm such as increasing the risk of prostate cancer.

 Multivitamin supplement use is on the rise in the aging baby boomer generation for health benefits and supporting general well being.
 Most people believe that high dose vitamin intake is an anti-aging, immunity-boosting and disease prevention elixir, that even if not effective, can do no harm.
 With the widespread use of vitamins across global populations, there have been multiple observational retrospective clinical studies that have looked at associations of different vitamins with their cancer preventative role.
 In this blog, we specifically looked at the studies that have examined the association of levels of retinol (vitamin A) in the serum and risk of different cancers including prostate cancer.